cupakromer/cupakromer.github.com/source/_posts/2012-08-14-everyone-should-learn-meta-programming.markdown

 tends to be a block that defines a new method.

 {% blockquote %}
-Write a method that calls a method that creates a method.
+Write a method, that calls a method, that creates a method.*
 {% endblockquote %}

 So to extend our example and add the "meta" part to it, we'll just: